szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 #### Use: Enhance perception to detect faint sources of magic or mystery, including weak enchantments, residues of spells, or low-level magical beings.
 #### Negative effect: The echoes can sometimes be misleading or too overwhelming, leading you astray or making you vulnerable to illusions.
 #### Possible uses:

  * Discovering the faint trace of a magical barrier or seal.
  * Identifying if an object has been touched by magic recently.
  * Sensing low-level magical creatures or entities.

 ## Advanced metals

-Basic metals cost 5 coin each.
+Basic metals cost 5 coins each.

 ### Gold
 #### Use: Harnessing Gold's power, you can rewind time on your own body to a healthier state.
 You don't remember events after that point, but your body returns to the state it was in a few moments ago.
 #### Negative effect: After using Gold, you're disoriented and have difficulty distinguishing between the present and the moment you reverted to.
 #### Possible uses:

  * Healing wounds sustained in recent combat.
  * Quickly recovering from poisons or other debilitating effects, if administered recently.